henrydwright/six-fingertips/blogpost.md

     ```
     What headers do I need to make REST API calls to Azure APIs?
     ```
     * I got there in the end.
-The JSON I wanted is in the content that the API returns.
-Shame on your Microsoft for putting out an SDK which doesn't even work for all the methods in your API
+The JSON I wanted _is_ in the content that the API returns.
+Shame on your Microsoft for putting out an SDK which doesn't even work for all the methods in your API!
 * I don't know how to work with arbitrary JSON in C#.
 I just want to retrieve some arbitrary values from JSON strings to be able to display them in the page UI
     * Time to ask AI
     ```